How to Resize Images in Google Sheets

 - The image always fills the cell.
 You can't set an independent size for the image separate from the cell dimensions.

 - Changing the row height affects every cell in that row, not just the one with the image.
+Use a separate row if the image needs more space.

 Resizing Multiple Images at Once Using Drive Explorer Pro